G-uniform stability and K\"{a}hler-Einstein metrics on Fano varieties: Introduction

 \section{Introduction}

-In this paper, a log Fano pair $(X, D)$ is a normal projective variety $X$ together with an effective $\bQ$-Weil divisor $D$ such that $L:=-(K_X+D)$ is an ample $\bQ$-Cartier divisor and $(X, D)$ has at worst klt singularities.
+In this paper, we always work over the field $\bC$ of complex numbers.
+A log Fano pair $(X, D)$ is a normal projective variety $X$ together with an effective $\bQ$-Weil divisor $D$ such that $L:=-(K_X+D)$ is an ample $\bQ$-Cartier divisor and $(X, D)$ has at worst klt singularities (see Definition \ref{def-klt}).
 If $D=0$, then $X$ is called a $\bQ$-Fano variety.
 In \cite{LTW19}, the author together with G. Tian and F. Wang proved the uniform version of Yau-Tian-Donaldson conjecture: a $\bQ$-Fano variety $X$ with a discrete automorphism group admits a K\"{a}hler-Einstein metric if and only if $X$ is uniformly K-stable, if and only if $X$ is uniformly Ding-stable.
+Note that the klt condition is necessary both for the existence of K\"{a}hler-Einstein metrics (see \cite[Proposition 3.8]{BBEGZ}) and for K-(semi)stability (\cite[Theorem 1.3]{Oda13}).

 In this paper, we consider the case when the automorphism group is not discrete.
-In this case, Hisamoto \cite{His16b} introduced $\bG$-uniform stability condition (he called it relatively uniform stability for $\bG$) and made an insightful observation that this stability condition corresponds nicely with an analytic criterion for equivariant properness which he obtained by using Darvas-Rubinstein's principle.
-Since we will use such type of analytic criterion to get K\"{a}hler-Einstein metric, Hisamoto's stability condition will play a basic role in our work.
-2mm {\bf Notation:} In this paper, we will use the following notations: \begin{enumerate}[(i)] \item $\Aut(X, D)$ denotes the automorphism group of $(X, D)$ (i.e. the automorphism of $X$ that preserves $D$). $\Aut(X, D)_0$ is its identity component. \item $\bG$ is a connected reductive subgroup of $\Aut(X, D)_0$. $C(\bG)$ is the center of $\bG$ and $\bT:=C(\bG)_0$ is the identity component of $C(\bG)$.
-We have $\bT\cong (\bC^*)^r=(S^1)^{\bC}$. \item $\bK$ is a maximal compact subgroup of $\bG$ that contains $(S^1)^r$. \end{enumerate}
+In this case, Hisamoto \cite{His16b} introduced a $\bG$-uniform stability condition (he called it relatively uniform stability for $\bG$) and made an insightful observation that this stability condition corresponds nicely with an analytic criterion for equivariant coercivity which he obtained by using Darvas-Rubinstein's principle.
+We will derive a refined analytic criterion for the existence of K\"{a}hler-Einstein metric and use Hisamoto's stability condition to formulate our main results.
+2mm {\bf Notation:} In this paper, we will use the following notations: \begin{enumerate}[(i)] \item $\Aut(X, D)$ denotes the automorphism group of $(X, D)$ (i.e. the automorphism of $X$ that preserves $D$). $\Aut(X, D)_0$ is its identity component. \item $\bG$ is a connected reductive subgroup of $\Aut(X, D)_0$. $C(\bG)$ is the center of $\bG$ and $\bT:=C(\bG)_0$ is the identity component of $C(\bG)$. $\bT$ is a connected, commutative and reductive algebraic group, and is well-known to be isomorphic to an algebraic torus $(\bC^*)^r=((S^1)^r)^{\bC}$ (see \cite[Corollary 16.15]{Mil17}).